HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="id">ToDate</span> operator converts the value of its argument to a <span class="id">Date</span> value.

-For the DateTime overload, the operator is equivalent to invoking <span class="kw">date from</span> on the DateTime value.
+For the <span class="id">DateTime</span> overload, the operator is equivalent to invoking <span class="kw">date from</span> on the DateTime value.

-For the string overload, the operator expects the string to be formatted using the ISO-8601 date representation:
+For the <span class="id">String</span> overload, the operator expects the string to be formatted using the ISO-8601 date representation:

 **YYYY-MM-DD**